jundalisay/sp/content/en/material/principles/intro/chapter-08.md

 2. Dependently

 This is when the identity is not alone.
 This leads to vortex phenoemena.
-This is Positive.
+This is Positive. -->

-The Positive and Negative then express themselves differently when there is a vortex or no vortex.

 Layer | Positive | Negative